mongodb/mongo-python-driver/doc/examples/aggregation.rst

 you can add computed fields, create new virtual sub-objects, and extract sub-fields into the top-level of results.

+.. note:: We can also run **aggregate** command without **explain** option.
+MongoDB 3.6 or higher, removes the use of aggregate command without the cursor option unless the command includes the explain option.

 .. seealso:: The full documentation for MongoDB's `aggregation framework
     <http://docs.mongodb.org/manual/applications/aggregation>`_